An earlier version of this story ran in 2020.

 Well, this is one Fourth of July I'm sure Harris would like to free from his mind.
 At the time, Harris was a 22-year-old rookie with the Philadelphia A's who had appeared in 19 games and posted a sterling 1.09 ERA.
 Then he had to face the Red Sox.

-Harris was called in from the bullpen in the seventh inning with the score knotted up at five.
+Harris was called in from the bullpen in the sixth inning, got Johnny Pesky to ground out, then remained in the game for the seventh with the score at 6-5.
 Things got ugly fast.
 Harris walked leadoff hitter Ted Williams, which was followed by a bunt single, another walk, a single, a fielder's choice -- you get the idea.
 Before the inning was done, Harris had faced 14 batters, walking five of them and giving up six hits as the Red Sox scored 14 runs in the inning to run away with the victory.

 One positive?
 At least the Fenway faithful took pity on the youngster.
 The crowd gave him an "ovation" when Connie Mack pulled him from the game.